DevRichard81/LearnByDoing/README.md

 # LearnByDoing
 **LearnByDoing** is a C# Learning Solution for Try-out stuff i am interesst in.

+# Gutenberg
+for different communications with nearly same Calling way.
+One to Rule all In moment Including:
+- Files
+- Socket TCP
+- NamePipes

+# Mendel
+Playing around with GeneticAlgo for geneereluse, on bits base
+Can follow Mutates:
+- CrossOver
+- Switch
+- Insert
+- Delete

 # Non-Productive Code
 All code in **LearnByDoing** is only to try and learning stuff, there is none or only a little afford for using it directly as it is.